 Keep Pets Cool During the Hot Weather!

-Summer is here, and once again as the weather hots up, we are now seeing posts and adverts cropping up about pets suffering from heatstroke.
+Summer is finally here, and once again as the weather hots up, we are now seeing posts and adverts cropping up on social media about pets suffering from heatstroke.
 So how can we prevent this serious and potentially fatal condition?

 Heat stroke is a fever caused by high environmental temperatures.
 The normal body temperature of cats and dogs is around 38.5°C. Pets are at risk of heat stroke when exposed to hot and humid temperatures, because they cannot effectively cool down in the same way as humans do – by evaporation of sweat from the skin – and this can result in the body’s core temperature rising drastically to above 40°C. Once the body exceeds 41.5-42.5°C, cellular function is seriously affected and unconsciousness and even death may follow.